ACMER ASCARVA 4S Review

 Maintenance Guide

 To keep the 0.01mm precision, check belt tension every 20 hours.
-Keep the Z-axis lead screw clean and lubricated with dry PTFE spray—never wet oil, as it attracts sawdust.
+Keep the Z-axis lead screw clean and lubricated with dry PTFE spray — never wet oil, as it attracts sawdust.
+Clean the ER11 collet every 10-15 bit changes.

 Frequently Asked Questions